cerdiqh/WhatsApp-Security-Scanner-Pro/STYLING_REVIEW.md

 ## 🎯 **CONCLUSION**

-The WhatsApp Security Scanner Pro has **exceptional styling** with a modern, professional design that demonstrates excellent attention to detail.
+The ScamBuster has **exceptional styling** with a modern, professional design that demonstrates excellent attention to detail.
 The styling is consistent, responsive, and user-friendly.

 **Key Strengths:**
 - Modern, professional design language